Chris Colmer

-Christopher James Colmer (November 21, 1980 – December 28, 2010) was an American football offensive tackle in the National Football League.
-He played professionally for the Tampa Bay Buccaneers.
+Christopher James Colmer (November 21, 1980 – December 28, 2010) was an American professional football offensive tackle in the National Football League (NFL).
+He played for the Tampa Bay Buccaneers.

-Early years
+Early life

 Colmer graduated from Earl L. Vandermeulen High School, located in his hometown of Port Jefferson, New York.
 He was named to the All-Long Island squad and the Golden 50 All-State team, where he was a team captain playing tackle.
 He was also a USA Today honorable mention All-American.

 College career

 Colmer went to college at North Carolina State and was the first person from his high school to earn a Division I scholarship in 27 years.
 In his junior year, he was co-winner of the teams' Jim Richter Award, giving annually by North Carolina State to the team's best offensive lineman.
 In 2003, he missed his college season due to Parsonage Turner Syndrome.